samuelllsvensson/flickrgallery/README.md

 When the client has received a response from the server, a thumbnail and original image URL is constructed from the respective source ID, server-ID and secret for every image as mentioned [here](https://www.flickr.com/services/api/misc.urls.html).
 This is a much safer way than simply using the URL given from using a URL retrieved from the optional configuration parameter "extras" since some images may not have an _url_m_ field for example.
 This way we ensure that images are always being rendered on the client.
 Right now, the server fetches images with the _w_ suffix (small image with maximum width of 400px).
 Flickr responses are by default JSONP format, so we add the parameter _nojsoncallback=1_ to get raw json without a function wrapper.

-Since I was only allowed to use Vanilla JS and Sass, a series of functions were implemented which iteratively create DOM elements and appends them to the gallery container.
+Since I was only allowed to use Vanilla JS and Sass, a series of functions were implemented which iteratively create DOM elements and appends them to the gallery container upon receiving the data from the server.

-Styling is done using Sass which is compiled to a compressed and minified css when building.
+Styling is done using Sass.
 The _/sass_ folder contains several files to keep it organized.
-I defined mixins for clean usage of media queries within the main.scss file and nested everything.
+I defined mixins for media queries to use within the main.scss file and nested the rest of the styling everything accordingly.

-Building the static resources for production is done using Webpack.
+Building the static resources for production usage is done using Webpack.
 Webpack bundles and concatenates the client code and static assets and creates a _dist_ folder which is then served by Express.
-Webpack also minifies the code for optimization.
+Webpack also minifies the code for optimization and Sass compiles a _main.min.css_ in a compressed/minified format.
+I'm also using HtmlWebpackPlugin to create a new index.html in _dist_ by using the index-template.html.
+This template only consists of different js/css script imports relative to the _dist_ folder.

+<sup>I tried injecting the imports on build but could not manage to remove the original imports from the newly created html in _dist_.
+I'm open to hearing if there are any better ways of doing this.</sup>

 ##### Additional Notes

 - I added Font Awesome with CDN to make the search button prettier.
-I hope this is okay.
+I hope this is allowed.